jgerhards/SLFA/guide_anonymizing_log_file.md

 # How to anonymize a log file

 To anonymize data with SLFA you need three files:
-1. the programm as a jar file (here: SLFA.jar)
+1. the programm as a jar file (here: slfa.jar)
 2. the configuration file (here: config.txt)
 3. the file to be anonymized (here: access.log)